Product Support

 Using Your TV Remote with the Aero

-With HDMI-CEC, you can also use your TV remote’s directional pad to navigate the Aero – useful if the Aero remote isn’t to hand.
+With HDMI-CEC, you can use your TV remote’s directional pad and OK button to navigate the Aero – useful if the Aero remote isn’t to hand.

-On LG TVs, pressing the Home button will show LG’s own home menu rather than the Aero’s Home screen.
-If this happens, select the Aero’s HDMI input from the LG menu to return.
-The Aero remote’s Home button will always take you to the Aero’s Home screen.
+On most smart TVs, pressing the Home button on the TV remote opens the TV’s own home menu rather than the Aero’s Home screen – the TV handles that button itself.
+If this happens, select the Aero’s HDMI input again to return.
+The Home button on the Aero remote always takes you to the Aero’s Home screen.

 Volume Control via CEC